With Kindle Direct Publishing (KDP), you can self-publish your book on Amazon and start making money in as little as 24 hours.

 - What kind of person will the reader be after reading your book?
 How will their life change?

 For my book, I brainstormed 50 different main titles and 25 subtitles.
 They weren’t all fantastic, but that’s the point.
-When brainstorming titles, you just write down whatever comes to mind.
-Then you cross out the options that you don’t like, or that you like less, until you only have your favorites left.

 To give you a glimpse of some ideas I had, here were some contenders for my main title: